 We host a book swap.
 Students bring books for our trading bookshelf and take another one home (our personal special books are not included in this).
 They can trade these books with each other.

-We designed out Weekly Reading Comprehension sets to work digitally so they don’t need to be printed.
+We designed our Reading Passage and Comprehension sets to work digitally so they don’t need to be printed.
 You can check out the whole set in our store.

 Food and Water